 The Eight Ps of Marketing

-As the American Camp Association (ACA) moves toward the goals of its 20/20 Vision (see the article by ACA National President Peter Surgenor describing ACA's 20/20 Vision), these Eight Ps of Marketing serve as a practical model to investigate this initiative.
+As the American Camp Association (ACA) moves toward the goals of its 20/20 Vision, these Eight Ps of Marketing serve as a practical model to investigate this initiative.
 Over the next few issues of Camping Magazine, this column will explore the 20/20 Vision using a marketing lens focusing on each of these Eight Ps of Marketing.

 What do ACA and its members "sell"?
 What does the word "camp" mean or imply to today's target audience?
 Does the word "camp" conjure up positive or negative images for today's parents?
 Do we need to redefine camp to better communicate benefits to culturally diverse audiences?